iamlaksh1/site/content/bio.md

 weight: 1
 ---

-Lakshmanan is a Software Engineer with focus on Geographical Information System (GIS).

-He is passionate about location technologies, spatial data and cloud computing.
-Experienced in cloud-native solution development using python, Javascript and AWS.
-His career has seen him transition from a researcher to a programmer and eventually rise to the role of a principal consultant.
+Lakshmanan is a Software Engineer who specializes in Geographical Information System (GIS).
+He has a strong interest in location technologies, spatial data, and cloud computing.
+He has extensive experience in developing cloud-native solutions using python, Javascript, and AWS.

-Most of his past experience is with Oil and Gas industry, where he led enterprise-level Geospatial platforms and cloud-based solutions for diverse clients.
-Proficient with Esri ArcGIS Platform, Geoserver and Mapbox product suites along with open-source GIS tools and solutions.
+Most of Lakshmanan's previous work has been in the Oil and Gas industry.
+He has led the development of enterprise-level Geospatial platforms and cloud-based solutions for various clients.
+He is skilled in using Esri ArcGIS Platform, Geoserver, Mapbox product suites, as well as open-source GIS tools and solutions.

-He holds a Master's degree in Urban Engineering, specializing in Traffic and Transportation Engineering from India.
-His educational background also includes a Bachelor's degree in Civil Engineering.

-Beyond the technical landscape, Lakshmanan finds fulfillment in spending quality time with his family, engaging in tennis matches, contributing through volunteer teaching, and immersing himself in the world of books."
+Currently he is working as **Tech Lead in geospatial** in one of leading Agricultural company

 [Click to Connect](mailto:laksh.gisprog@gmail.com)